nikkipena/fid/README.md

 # fid
-The Repository for DIG2500 Fundamentals of Interactive Design
+This the repository for DIG2500 Fundamentals of Interactive Design